redbrick-ai/redbrick-blog/cleanedup/19/2024-06-10-ct-segmentator.md

 ## Uploading the Data

 The dataset for this guide is from [CHAOS - Combined (CT-MR) Healthy Abdominal Organ Segmentation Challenge Data](https://zenodo.org/records/3431873).
 The database contains CT images of 40 different patients.
 These patients are potential liver donors, who have healthy (no tumors, lesions, or any other diseases) liver.
 The CT images were acquired from the upper abdomen area of the patients at the portal venous phase after contrast agent injection.

 *A small sample of this Dataset can be accessed from [here](https://drive.google.com/drive/folders/1FoHR4tjxKPsp7EmJAVHfNzyR0WR_eq1K)*

-We’re using the direct upload method to upload our data here.
+We're using the direct upload method to upload our data here.

 <div style="position: relative; padding-bottom: 62.5%; height: 0;"><iframe src="https://www.loom.com/embed/8e149121f2874dfc92b38823b23f4cb8?sid=9cc8db5b-46b5-40d3-876e-900f9a0f8bfe" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>
 ## Automated Segmentation using CT segmentator